riceissa/breathing/doc.md

 would feel closer to suffocation than if the person pos- sessed normal bicarbonate buffering capacity." [@breathingdisordersbookchapter4, p.
 68-69] Specifically, i don't think it's the lower bicarbonate that is the problem, it's the lowered CO~2~. i think the literature is very misleading about this point and they all keep repeating the same mistaken thing, and none of them actually provide a mathematical model of this.
+In more detail: The specific sentence I am critiquing is: "This situation makes the individual more susceptible than ever to a rise in CO2 (more acidity) because the alkaline buffer has been reduced."
+In the HH equation, the bicarb concentration is a constant because the rise in CO2 being mentioned here is an acute one.
+The things that are changing are the CO2 and pH, and the reason the pH changes more is because the CO2 is already low.
+The reason the CO2 is low is because the person chronically overbreathed.
+The reason the CO2 _remains_ low is because the bicarbonate level also changed.
+But you see how that's like, several levels of indirection until we even get to the bicarb.
+Saying the word "because" followed by the bicarb/alkaline buffer makes it seem like that's the direct/primary reason, but in reality it's instead just this thing in the background that is keeping up the equilibrium.
+However, I do admit the author here may have had the correct model and was just wording it poorly.

 "Thus the chronic hyperventilator's pH regulation is finely balanced: diminished acid (the